mongodb/docs/source/includes/note-reset-auth.rst

 .. note::

-   If |mms| is not managing any MongoDB deployment, you can reset :guilabel:`Authentication and SSL` settings for your group.
+   If |mms| is not managing any MongoDB deployment, you can reset :guilabel:`Authentication and SSL` settings for your project.

    To remove all authentication and security settings as well as the users and roles you created using |mms|, click :guilabel:`Clear Settings` in the